worksona/sat-sol-sim/DOCS_README.md

-# 📚 Solar System API Documentation Suite
+# 📚 sat-sol-sim API Documentation Suite

-Complete documentation and resources for the Solar System API v1.0.0.
+Complete documentation and resources for the sat-sol-sim API v1.0.0.

 ## 📋 Documentation Files